Chronology of SMI and its Technology

 The first Polythene cable laid by Submarine Cables Limited (SCL).
 At this time, British submarines relied on compression glands for sealing cables through the pressure hull.
 The requirements for increased depth and hydrostatic pressure demanded a completely sealed and shock resistant method of passing cables through the pressure hulls.
 New technology, developed to bond and mould PE jackets to subsea telecom cable repeater stations, was identified by the Ministry of Defence as a solution to this critical submarine requirement.

 The first submarine pressure hull glands (PHG) developed by SCL at Erith, Kent.
-One of the young scientists and engineers was, John Wise who some 30 years later was to be one of the founders of Scientific Management International.
+One of the young scientists and engineers was, John Wise who some 30 years later was to be one of the founders of SMI.

 Oberon Class submarines fitted with PE moulded pressure hull glands and PE cables – a world first.
 Twenty seven submarines built for Royal Navy and for Canadian and Australian navies.